 A notice of proposed rulemaking (NPRM) was not published for this regulation.
 In accordance with 5 U.S.C.
 553 (b)(B), the Coast Guard finds good cause exists for not publishing an NPRM.
-The Coast Guard is taking this action for the protection of the national security interests in light of the terrorist acts perpetrated on September 11, 2001.
+The Coast Guard is taking this action for the immediate protection of the national security interests in light of the terrorist acts perpetrated on September 11, 2001.
 Also, in accordance with 5 U.S.C.
 553 (d)(3), the Coast Guard finds good cause to exist for making this regulation effective less than 30 days after publication in the Federal Register.
-Publication of a notice of proposed rulemaking and delay of effective date would be contrary to the public interest because immediate action is necessary to provide for the safety of the Port of Valdez.
+Publication of a notice of proposed rulemaking and delay of effective date would be contrary to the public interest because immediate action is necessary to provide for the safety of tank vessels calling at the Trans-Alaska Pipeline Valdez Terminal complex in Valdez, Alaska.